Logo Copyright © 2007 NCCG - All Rights Reserved

 Almost all the Olive Branch is what is called conceptual revelation.
 What this means is that the content was given to the revelator conceptually and this was then translated into his own words using his mother tongue, English.
 This mode of revelation is to be clearly distinguished from the infallible plenary verbal revelation of the original autographs of the Bible which, in the original Hebrew, are not only word-perfect but letter-perfect also.

 The Olive Branch revelations are not - cannot - be word-perfect and must not, therefore, be viewed in the same light as the Bible.
-This is why the Olive Branch is classified in NCCG as deutero-canonical or "secondary canon" on a lower level than the Bible, occupying a similar position, and enjoying a similar status, to other deutero-canonical writings of the Church such as the epistles of the sub-apostolic fathers (Clement, Polycarp, etc.).
+This is why the Olive Branch is classified by us as deutero-canonical or "secondary canon" on a lower level than the Bible, occupying a similar position, and enjoying a similar status, to other deutero-canonical writings such as the epistles of the sub-apostolic fathers (Clement, Polycarp, etc.).
 As primary scripture, therefore, the Bible defines the deuterocanonical scriptures and not the other way round.

 Usage of the Olive Branch

-The Olive Branch is principally a tool of the ministry to assist them in teaching and the administration of the Church.
-Acceptance of the Olive Branch, previously enjoined upon all members, is today required only by the ministry.
+The Olive Branch is principally a tool of the ministry to assist its members in teaching and the administration of the congregations.
+Acceptance of the Olive Branch, previously enjoined upon all members, is today required only by the ministry (Deacons, Elders, etc.).
 There are many reasons for this:

 (a) It is crucial that a foundation be built on the Bible, and the Bible alone.
-Secondary sets of scriptures can have the unfortunate effect of encouraging immature Christians to build upon them first and foremost because they are of more recent provenance.
-The effect of this would be to give an unbalanced picture of the Gospel, as explained in the original Preface above;
+Secondary sets of scriptures can have the unfortunate effect of encouraging immature believers to build upon them first and foremost because they are of more recent provenance.
+The effect of this would be to give an unbalanced picture of the Besorah (Gospel), as explained in the original Preface above;

-(b) The Olive Branch is a very large book and it would be unreasonable to expect new members to have a grasp of its overall content in a short time.
-It was for this reason that Yahweh commanded the precursor of NCCG, the New Covenant Christian Fellowship (NCCF), to devote several years to Bible study (1992-6), putting aside the revelations, until a proper foundation on the Bible had been established first.
-New members of NCCG are expected to devote their enegies to Bible study;
+(b) The Olive Branch is a very large (and still growing) book and it would be unreasonable to expect new members to have a grasp of its overall content in a short time.
+It was for this reason that Yahweh commanded the New Covenant Christian Fellowship to devote several years to Bible study (1992-6), putting aside the revelations, until a proper foundation on the Bible had been established first for those who would become its leaders.
+All new members are expected to devote their energies to Bible study;

 (c) Even the Deaconate is not expected to have a grasp of the whole Olive Branch and is limited to a selection of revelations that pertain to their essentially temporal ministry.
 They are to principally administer from the Bible;